techynAR/Ordeer/README.md

 ---

 ### 6. Authentication
 The login page handles access control.
-To make review easier for recruiters, a **Demo Login** option is available, which bypasses password verification and starts a mock administrator session immediately.
+A built-in demo account and a **Demo Login** button are provided for quickly exploring the application.
+Clicking **Demo Login** bypasses password verification and starts an evaluation administrator session immediately.

 ![Login](docs/screenshots/login-screen.png)